 More: Buying the Perfect Running Shoe

 Think twice about your socks.
-Opt for athletic or multisport socks that allow your feet to breathe with their moisture-wicking fabrics.
-Those made from synthetic materials can cause your feet to sweat, which can lead to athlete's foot, rashes and even toenail fungus—all of which, if persistent, can cause pain.
+Opt for athletic or multisport socks that allow your feet to breathe and pull moisture away from your skin.
+Good fabric choices include silk, wool and high-tech wicking synthetics.
+Those made from non-wicking materials can cause your feet to sweat and stay moist, which can lead to athlete's foot, rashes and even toenail fungus—all of which, if persistent, can cause pain.
 If you’re prone to blisters, try a pair of cushioned or walking socks, which are padded to protect your feet while you walk or run.

 Go barefoot less often.
-Walking around with bare feet may be comfortable, but it’s not ideal.
-Doing so raises your risk of injury and fungal infections—whether it’s from stubbing your toe or stepping on a sharp object—which can cause pain and discomfort.
+Walking around with bare feet (or in simple flip-flops) may be comfortable, but it’s not ideal.
+Doing so leaves your feet without support and raises your risk of injury and fungal infections—whether it’s from stubbing your toe or stepping on a sharp object—which can cause pain and discomfort.
 Of course, going shoeless is OK every so often, especially if your feet don’t have any calluses and still have sufficient fat padding.
 Just be mindful of where you’re freely wandering and avoid public areas.